Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 | `mut available_resource: u32`               | [#17, #23]       |
 | `request_halfway : Option<mut Request>`     | [#18, #23]       |

-We called `process_requests()` on ln18, lets have closer look how lifetime parameter is calculated in this case by inspecting the function signature:
+We called `process_requests()` on line 18 --- let's have a closer look how the lifetime parameter is calculated in this case by inspecting the function signature:

 ```rust
 fn process_requests<'i>(queue: &'i mut VecDeque<&'i mut Request<'i>>, max_process_unit: &'i mut u32) -> Option<&'i mut Request<'i>>{
 ```

-It's a bit terrifying as there are a lot of type specifying and lifetime annotations, so we'll break down by parts:
+It's a bit terrifying as there are a lot of type specifying and lifetime annotations, so we'll break down into parts:

 + `queue: &'i1 mut VecDeque<&'i1 mut Request<'i1>>`

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/2023-06-04-17-01-18-image.png)

-From the graph, we see the reference `request_queue` stores are still alive till #20.
-That's because the [NLL lifetime](https://stackoverflow.com/questions/50251487/what-are-non-lexical-lifetimes) defines a reference is alive until it will not be used anymore.
+From the graph, we see the references `request_queue` stores are still alive till line 20.
+That's because the [NLL lifetime](https://stackoverflow.com/questions/50251487/what-are-non-lexical-lifetimes) defines a reference as alive until it will not be used anymore.
 In this case, `req` (Note that `req` is of type `&mut Request`), which is defined by `if let Some(req) = request_halfway` can be any one of these references (i.e, `&read_request`, `&update_request`, `&delete_request`) if the `if let` statement is true.
-The borrow checker will be a protective to all control flow possibilities, so that the last use of any reference to R/U/D will be line 20.
+The borrow checker will be a protective to all control flow possibilities, so the last use of any reference to R/U/D will be line 20.

-Therefore,`'i1 = [#18, #20]`.
+Therefore, `'i1 = [#18, #20]`.

 + `max_process_unit: &'i2 mut u32`

-This is easy, since `&available_resource` is passed at line 18 and since it's a temporary reference, it ends on line 18 as well.
+This is easy, since `&available_resource` is passed at line 18, and since it's a temporary reference, it ends on line 18 as well.
 So `'i2 = [#18, #18]`.

 + `-> Option<&'i mut Request<'i3>>`

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/2023-06-04-16-49-03-image.png)

-This case is already contained in `'i1`.
-If the `if let` statement is true, data stored inside `request_halfway` will be moved into `req`, which results in the end of lifetime of `request_halfway`.So `'i3 = [#18, #19]`
+This case is already contained within `'i1`.
+If the `if let` statement is true, data stored inside `request_halfway` will be moved into `req`, which results in the end of lifetime of `request_halfway`.
+So `'i3 = [#18, #19]`

-Combining `'i1`,`'i2` and `'i3`, we finally calculated `'i`, which shall encompass all three sub-lifetimes and be as small as possible.
+Combining `'i1`, `'i2` and `'i3`, we have finally calculated `'i`, which encompasses all three sub-lifetimes to be as small as possible.
 Hence, `'i1` = [#18, #20].
-Eventually, all references' lifetimes are made sure to pass the borrow checker, Hooray!
+Eventually, all references' lifetimes are made sure to pass the borrow checker.
+Hooray!

 ###